JovialMicrobial/Soybean-Statistics/README.md

 Currently trying to find information about the percentage of soybeans processed into either meal or oil and whether they end up going into human consumption, animal feed, or industry.

-* [Tables](https://www.ers.usda.gov/publications/pub-details/?pubid=101170) that go into detail about the proportions of US soybeans converted into meal, protein, or some other use (about damn time)
+* The [Oilseeds: World Markets and Trade](https://www.fas.usda.gov/data/oilseeds-world-markets-and-trade) report by the USDA-FAS finally go into explicit detail about the proportions of soybeans (meal, crush, etc).